-The first glossy Simpson/Bruckheimer (they went on to produce "Beverly Hills Cop", "Top Gun", "Days of Thunder" etc) producer's vehicle (Simpson had just been fired from Paramount as head of production, so he needed a hit as an independant producer), Flashdance is one of those films that is maybe better in the memory than it is on the screen.
+The first glossy Simpson/Bruckheimer (they went on to produce "Beverly Hills Cop", "Top Gun", "Days of Thunder" etc) producer's vehicle (Simpson had just been fired from Paramount as head of production, so he needed a hit as an independent producer), Flashdance is one of those films that is maybe better in the memory than it is on the screen.

 It certainly has gloss, with excellent cinematography, including over-done filter usage (A Simpson/Brucheimer trademark), a high octane multi-platinum soundtrack and cliched 'triumph of the little people' type premise.
 Producer Simpson was one of the first people to recognise and harness the power of the emerging music channels like MTV to publicise and promote movies.

 However, when I re-viewed it recently, I was struck by how, when watched again, it seemed like just a bunch of nicely filmed scenes sewn together.
-It seems to lack the one big ingredient of most classic 80's movies... true heart.
+It seems to lack the one big ingredient of most classic 80's movies... real, true heart.

-Adorable, cute but fiesty Alex (Jennifer Beals) is an orphan blue collar worker (welder) by day and aspiring (flash) dancer by night.
+Adorable, cute but feisty Alex (Jennifer Beals) is an orphan blue collar worker (welder) by day and aspiring (flash) dancer by night.
 This means that she dances for the blue collar crowd in seedy bars. -Not taking her clothes off, yet still erotic.

 What she yearns for is a true career in dance and she aspires to joining an upscale ballet school, but doesn't have the confidence to apply.